Nation of Islam: Elijah Muhammad's leadership

-With Fard Muhammad gone, Elijah Muhammad became head of the Nation.
-Under his leadership, the NOI's theology took its distinctive form; Elijah Muhammad claimed that Fard Muhammad had been the latest Allah, and had departed the Earth but left him behind as his messenger.
-Elijah Muhammad relocated the NOI's headquarters to Chicago, and transmitted his ideas through various publications and hundreds of speeches.
+Elijah Muhammad then became head of the Nation, relocating its headquarters to Chicago, and transmitting his ideas through his publications and speeches.
+Under his leadership, the NOI's theology took its distinctive form; Elijah Muhammad claimed that Fard Muhammad had been the latest Allah, who had departed the Earth but left Elijah behind as his messenger.

-During the Second World War, in which the US fought Japan, the FBI began monitoring the Nation; FBI informants reported pro-Japanese sentiment being expressed at its meetings.
-Many Nation members refused the military draft and in September 1942 the FBI arrested 65 NOI members, including Elijah Muhammad, for doing so.
-Elijah remained imprisoned until August 1946, during which time his wife, Clara, largely ran the organisation.
+During the Second World War, many Nation members refused the military draft, leading the FBI to arrest 65 of them, including Elijah Muhammad, in September 1942.
+Elijah remained imprisoned until August 1946, during which time his wife, Clara, largely ran the organization.
 Despite these set-backs, Elijah Muhammad oversaw the Nation's development into a multi-million dollar business empire incorporating apartments, factories, farms and a small bank.
 He himself lived at a villa named The Palace in Chicago's Hyde Park area, and in winter moved to a ranch outside Phoenix, Arizona.